There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 “You said minoxidil was safe, this sounds very dangerous to me?”

-How to Apply Minoxidil to the Face in 5 Easy Steps
+How to Apply Minoxidil to the Beard Area

 The first step to applying Minoxidil is to simply wash your face.
 You may use just water or a gentle facewash for this.